 But ultimately, the question is one of value.
 Are you getting the full value out of your Agile system?
 Evaluate your situation to determine whether your business is experiencing any pain and to what degree.

 The graphic below can help you take the pulse on your Agile environment:

 There are some common-sense next steps forward:

-- Develop a strategy that leverages an ROI.
-Determine what is working and returning value in Agile PLM versus the cost and effort of any alternative.
-A timeline should be short to mid-term in order to mitigate long term loss of productivity.
+Develop an ROI strategy.
+Determine what is working and bringing value in Agile PLM versus the cost and effort of any alternative.
+A timeline should be short to mid-term in order to mitigate the long-term loss of productivity.

-- For Agile PLM owners still on support, maximizing value may include upgrading to the latest version (9.3.6) to gain full support value.
+Get current.
+For Agile PLM owners still on support, maximizing value may include upgrading to the latest version (9.3.6) to gain full support value.
 Subsequently, begin an evaluation for a migration to the next generation PLM.
-This creates a bit of a time cushion in order to evaluate Oracle’s next generation cloud offering against other competitive options whether on-premise or cloud.
+This creates a bit of a time cushion in order to evaluate Oracle’s next-generation cloud offering against other competitive options whether on-premise or cloud.

 Several of our Agile PLM clients have worked through these decisions and have come out on top.
 In all cases, clients maximize value while managing and minimizing pain as they make the transition.

 Move within Oracle applications to Cloud or even migrate outside the Oracle footprint when it best meets future innovation criteria